Michiel de Ruyter Bridge

-We designed a bridge with two faces: a robust and down-to-earth appearance on the southern side and a light, transparant design for the northern part.
-This emphasizes the transition from the rural and green area north of the canal to a more urban appeal on the south bank.
+Another thing that stands out, is the fact that this bridge combines a robust and down-to-earth appearance on the southern side and a light, transparent design for the northern part.
+This emphasizes the transition from the rural and green area north of the canal to a more urban appeal on the south bank, where a large housing development is currently under construction.
 The movable part of the bridge is located within the northern half, whereas the striking pylon is placed on top of a brickwork intermediate support on the southern half of the bridge.
+The robust appeal with its brickwork refers to both the historical village centre with its brick houses as well as the architecture of the future part of town which will arise south of the Urkervaart.

 specifications